Tabs Studio home Order Download Documentation Blog* Support

 Path grouping settings

 By default tabs are grouped only if their associated Visual Studio documents are in the same folder.
 This is a good default as you don't want Window1.xaml from Project1 to be grouped with Window1.xaml.cs from Project2.
-But sometimes files that are really relevant can reside in different folders.
+But sometimes really relevant files can reside in different folders.
 For example, it would be nice to group default.js from the Scripts folder with default.htm from the HTML folder.
 It can be set up in Path Grouping settings.

-Having two files c:\src\Window1.xaml and c:\src\Window1.xaml.cs matching algorithm removes common path from two files, appends '$' symbol to the end of both files and concatenates them.
+Having two files c:\src\Window1.xaml and c:\src\Window1.xaml.cs matching algorithm removes the common path from two files, appends '$' symbol to the end of both files and concatenates them.
 Resulting Window1.xaml$Window1.xaml.cs$ string is matched with Path grouping regex.
 If M named group matches the string then two files are combinable.
 If not, two full paths with two '$' symbols are concatenated (resulting in c:\src\Window1.xaml$c:\src\Window1.xaml.cs$ string) and again matched with Path grouping regex.
 If M named group matches the string then two files are combinable.
 If not, then files are not combinable.

-If file paths are combinable then additional tab title grouping rules are checked.
-Two paths are lexicographically "sorted", it is guaranteed that concatenation is Project1\Window1.xaml$Project2\Window1.xaml.cs$ and not Project2\Window1.xaml.cs$Project1\Window1.xaml$.
+If file paths are combinable then additional tab title grouping rules are checked - for two tabs to be grouped they need to satisfy both title grouping and path grouping rules.
+For documents not included in the current solution, path grouping works if you open them manually, but they can't be found as corresponding files automatically.
+Two paths are lexicographically "sorted", it is guaranteed that the concatenation is Project1\Window1.xaml$Project2\Window1.xaml.cs$ and not Project2\Window1.xaml.cs$Project1\Window1.xaml$.

 1. Group files from the two specific folders.

-Allow HTML\1033\*.htm files to be combinable with Scripts\1033\*.js files:
+Let HTML\1033\*.htm files be combinable with Scripts\1033\*.js files:

 (?<M>^HTML.+?htm\$Scripts.+?js\$)|(?<M>^[^\\]+$)